RobbieFeng/companion_dog/README.md

 # Pet Follower Project

-This project implements a pet follower behavior on the SunFounder Picar-X robot using a Raspberry Pi.
+This project implements a pet follower behavior using a Raspberry Pi.
+It enables autonomous pet tracking to keep your furry companion company, analyzes pet behavior patterns to understand their daily activities, and provides emotion insights to help you better connect with your pet's feelings and well-being.

 ## Setup